wp-plugins/google-analytics-opt-out/readme.txt

 3. This is the settings page

 == Changelog ==

+= 0.1.3 =
+* Made the plugin compatible with the latest version of the Google Analytics plugin by Yoast

 = 0.1.2 =
 * Works again with the Google Analytics plugin by Yoast